Going back to my blog post in December 2010 I articulated the core principles of the Kanban Method which still hold true today.

 6. Improve Collaboratively, Evolve Experimentally (using models & the scientific method)

-Visualize (the work, the workflow and the business risks)
+Visualize (the work, the workflow, and the business risks)

 As a general rule, seek to make that which is invisible, visible.
 Once invisible work, workflows, and business risks can be seen, it is possible to manage them better and to do so collaboratively and with consensus.
 Understand how to define and capture requests for work.
 Visualize each request with a card on a kanban board.
 Visualize the sequence of knowledge discovery activities performed from when the request is first received until it is completed and ready for delivery to the customer.
 We call this sequence of knowledge discovery activities, the workflow.
-Capture significant business risks associated with a piece of work such as cost of delay, importance of the requesting customer, confidence in the definition of the requirements, likelihood of requirements changing or the request being obviated before it is delivered, and visualize those perhaps using color of the tickets, or decorators on the ticket such as shapes, tags or icons.
+Capture significant business risks associated with a piece of work such as cost of delay, the importance of the requesting customer, confidence in the definition of the requirements, the likelihood of requirements changing or the request being obviated before it is delivered, and visualize those perhaps using color of the tickets, or decorators on the ticket such as shapes, tags or icons.

 Limiting WIP implies that we implement a pull system on part or all of the workflow.
 The pull system can be a kanban system, a CONWIP system, a DBR system, or some other variant.
-Specifically with Kanban we are typically using a kanban system, though other pull systems do appear in some real world examples.
+Specifically with Kanban we are typically using a kanban system, though other pull systems do appear in some real-world examples.
 The choice of pull system isn’t important, the critical elements are that work-in-progress at each state in the workflow is limited and that new work in “pulled” into the new information discovery activity when there is available capacity within the local WIP limit.

 Make Policies Explicit

-Until the rules for how we perform a creative knowledge work activity such as software development or IT services, are made explicit it is often hard or impossible to hold a discussion about improving it.
+Until the rules for how we perform a creative knowledge work activity such as software development or IT services are made explicit, it is often hard or impossible to hold a discussion about improving it.
 Without an explicit understanding of how things work and how work is actually done, any discussion of problems tends to be emotional, anecdotal and subjective.
 With an explicit understanding it is possible to move to a more rational, empirical, objective discussion of issues.
 This is more likely to facilitate consensus around improvement suggestions.